AccelByte/rotating-shop-items-grpc-plugin-server-go/README.md

 ## Overview

 This repository contains a `rotating shop items gRPC server app` written in `Go`.
-It provides a simple custom rotating shop items function for platform service in AccelByte Gaming Services.
+It provides a simple custom rotating shop items function for platform service in `AccelByte Gaming Services`.

 This sample app also shows how this `gRPC server` can be instrumented for better observability.
 It is configured by default to send metrics, traces, and logs to the observability `dependency services` in [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies).